Academany/fabzero/basic/intro.md

-# Introduction to Pre Fab Academy.
-Getting ready
+# Introduction to Fab Zero.
+Getting ready to unlearn

 ## Before we start: The notebook
-For the Pre Academy and also Fab Academy **it is strongly recommended that you always carry with you a notebook** with around 100 non detachable pages that you will use **exclusively** for the course.
+For Fab Zero and also Fab Academy **it is strongly recommended that you always carry with you a notebook** with around 100 non detachable pages that you will use **exclusively** for the course.
 Do not use separate sheets because it is highly probable that they will eventually end up lost and shuffled.
 Screenshots are helpful, but do not rely all your research in screenshots only.

 Divide your annotations in entries.
 In every entry you can write: